 The Director of Property and Campus Services is responsible for the built estate, with the Deputy Vice-Chancellor leading the University with its carbon reduction plan and delivery of a net-zero future.
 The Sustainability Implementation Group, chaired by the Deputy Vice-Chancellor annually monitors Carbon Plans and Targets.

 As a University, we understand that our use of fossil-fuel derived energy is contributing to global climate change.
 In 2019, the University declared a Climate Emergency and in 2020 approved a target to reach net-zero Scope 1 and 2 carbon by 2030, and eliminate any Scope 1 and 2 carbon offsetting by 2050.
 Our 2005 Scope 1 and 2 baseline emission rate was calculated as 13,850 tonnes CO2e, and we have already achieved a significant reduction in kWh energy usage, down 43.9% per m2 in 2022/23.

+We invest many hundreds of thousands of pounds in carbon reduction for specific projects and initiatives each year, for items not addressed through the maintenance budget which replaces assets due to normal wear and tear.
 Between 2018 and 2019, Bangor University invested £2.5 million in energy efficiency improvements as part of the Welsh Government’s ReFit Cymru scheme.
 In total, the scheme is projected to reduce the University’s energy consumption by around 12%.
 For more information, see the ReFit Case Study page.

-For the 2019/20 academic year, the University’s carbon emissions were calculated to be 7,348 tonnes CO2e*.
-This is a reduction of 56.6% in absolute terms, compared to our baseline in 2010.
+For the 2022/23 academic year, the University’s carbon emissions for Scopes 1 and 2 were calculated to be 6,749.20 tonnes CO2e*.
+This is a reduction of 28.9% in absolute terms, compared to 2018/19.

 *CO2e: Carbon Dioxide Equivalent.
 Click here for a definition.